 The Hand of Fatima is also known worldwide as the Hand of Miriam, Hand with the Divine Eye, Hamsa or Khamsa, the latter terms meaning “five”, a very important number for the Jewish, Christian and Muslim religions.
 From here you can already understand that reconstructing the history of this symbol and amulet is not easy, because its ancient origins intersect different aspects of various cultures.

 According to the most accredited theories, the Hand of Fatima dates back to the Sumerian cult of Inanna and the Assyrian-Babylonian cult of Ishtar.
 In both religions, these were the goddesses responsible for love, fertility, beauty and representatives of the fertility of the Earth.
-Later, this particular symbol was taken up by the Jews, renamed Hand of Miriam, in honor of the sister of Moses and Aaron.
+Later, this particular symbol was taken up by the Jews and renamed the Hand of Miriam in honor of the sister of Moses and Aaron.
 It then spread also among the Arab populations as an emblem of power.

 Hand of Fatima: symbolism of the amulet in the shape of an open hand

 For Muslims, it represents inner balance, faith, and patience.
 The number five, like the fingers of the hand, represents for the Sunnis the pillars of Islam: prayer, faith, pilgrimage to Mecca, almsgiving and fasting.
 On the other hand, the Shiites recognize in this symbol the five figures of the sacred family: Fatima, Mohammed, Ali, Hessein and Hassan.
 In the Muslim version of this amulet, the eye is in the center of the hand.